wdporter/i-am-that-vuepress/77-i-and-mine-are-false-ideas/readme.md

 **Q:**&ensp;How can you say you do nothing?
 Are you not talking to me?

 **M:**&ensp;I do not have the feeling that I am talking.
-There is talking going on, that is all.
+There is talking goïng on, that is all.

 **Q:**&ensp;I talk.